Peter June Simon: Magnolia Hotshots (2004–2020)

 The 2011–12 season saw Simon and his team, B-Meg, being favorites in winning possibly the Grand Slam title with their new coach being the legendary coach Tim Cone.
 Simon helped the Llamados to a 10–4 win–loss record in the 2011–12 Philippine Cup, but unfortunately, the Llamados were knocked out in the quarterfinals after an upset by the Powerade Tigers led by Gary David.
 After being upset in the Philippine Cup, B-Meg decided to keep their roster from the Philippine Cup intact.
 Their only addition to the roster is their import Denzel Bowles, who eventually won the Best Import of the Conference.
 Bowles helped the team to a 3rd-place finish in the elimination round.
 B-Meg was able to win the quarterfinal series against Meralco and the semis against rivals Barangay Ginebra.
 Simon and Co. faced the Talk 'N Text Tropang Texters in the final, where they won the series in seven games.
 Going into the Governors' Cup, B-Meg gained confidence following their championship in the Commissioner's Cup, but they lost to Rain or Shine in seven games.
 Simon averaged 12.0 points per game on 47% field goal shooting.

 Simon played a total of 64 games in the 2012–13 season, a career-high for him at the time.
-Although, Simon and his teammates were not able to make the finals in the first two conferences, being knocked out in the semi-finals in the Philippine Cup and Commissioner's Cup.
+Although, Simon and his teammates were not able to make the finals in the first two conferences, being knocked out in the semifinals in the Philippine Cup and Commissioner's Cup.
 In the Governors' Cup, they made a finals appearance and became the eventual champion, beating its sister team Petron Blaze Boosters in a tightly contested seven-game series.
 Simon averaged 12.8 points in 28.0 minutes of action in 64 games.

 The 2013–14 PBA season was probably the best season for Simon.
 Aside of him and the Mixers winning a rare Grand Slam in the 2013–14 season, he was a part of the PBA Second Mythical Team along with teammate Marc Pingris, Paul Lee, Sonny Thoss, and Rookie of the Year Greg Slaughter.
 Simon was also awarded 2013–14 PBA Mr. Quality Minutes by the PBA Press Corps Simon and also scored the most 2-point shots and the most number of total points among other players during the 2013–14 season.
 Thanks to his great performance off the bench, playing in a new career high 66 games and playing at an average of 28.4 minutes per game and scoring 13.5 points per game, he was a vital part of San Mig's Grand Slam season.
 Despite finishing the elimination round of all the three conferences at a combined 18–18 win–loss record, with their Commissioner's Cup record at 4–5, a losing record, they still cruised past their opponents, with Simon being a vital part of the offense, providing outside shooting off the bench.